williamdarryl22/Power_BI_Dashboards/README.md

 ## 📘 Notes

-This dashboard is for educational and portfolio purposes only.
+This dashboard is for educational and professional portfolio purposes only.
+No real customer data was used.